 Each time someone updates a file manually, there is a risk of errors that are hard to locate after the fact, and inconveniently, Excel rounds off very large numbers using imprecise calculations, which compromises accuracy.
 Both of which can negatively affect the bottom line.
 On average, a spreadsheet will contain one error per 20 cells.

 As a standalone application, it’s not integrated with your other business intelligence systems, so not only is data siloed, but overall visibility is limited.

 What’s more, data is more than likely managed by non-IT staff who aren’t familiar with data security and backup best practices.
 If disaster strikes, it can be impossible to make a full data recovery.

-With pre-Internet pricing software, your data is all stored in one place that all your specialists and departments access and update, meaning they are all working from one truth.
+With on-premise pricing software, your data is all stored in one place that all your specialists and departments access and update, meaning they are all working from one truth.
 However, they have to be at a computer with the software installed (or use a VPN) to do anything.